JohnTelford/rstblog/source/index.rst

 Since the early days of the Internet, I have built blogs and web sites from scratch or used  technology du jour.
 This blog is built using aBlog [#]_.
 It is a Sphinx [#]_  extension.
 Sphinx uses reStructuredText [#]_  as its markup language

-Most recent posts:
+Recent Posts:
 ------------------

-.. postlist:: 5
+.. postlist:: 10

 -----